Azure/azure-quickstart-templates/101-sql-vm-new-storage/README.md

 ## Solution overview and deployed resources

-Overview Text waiting for PM's response
+Overview Text waiting for PM's	`

 Following resources will be created
- - A Network serucity group rule allow RDP login
+ - A Network security group to allow RDP to VM
- - A Public IP
+ - A Public IP address
- - A VirtualMachine with 2 Preiumn 1024GB Managed Disks
+ - A Virtual Machine with 2 Premium 1024GB Disks
- - A SqlVirtualMachine resrouces
+ - A Sql Virtual Machine resource